zaiisao/Documentation/en/Voice/start_call_windows.md

 - The remote video view
 - The end-call button

-When you finish adding these elements, your UI should look like the following picture:
+When you use the UI setting of the demo project, you can see the following interface:

 ![](https://web-cdn.agora.io/docs-files/1568792157006)